 Can splooting be dangerous for your cat?

-While the position itself does not put your cat at risk in any way, the place where it is splooting might.
-The greatest concern with splooting is tied to a large temperature difference.
+While the position itself does not put your cat at risk in any way, the place it is splooting might.
+The most significant concern with splooting is tied to a large temperature difference.

 Can all cats sploot?

 Yes, all cats can sploot, but young cats do it more than older cats do.
 That’s because they are more flexible and they have healthier joints.

 Cats who are overweight might find it difficult to sploot because this position can become painful.
 This happens because a more significant weight pushes down on the joints in their hind legs.

 So, they may do it rarely and for short periods, or not at all.
 Cats with joint issues may also avoid this position because it causes them pain.
 Splooting can also be painful for cats that have undergone traumas in their hind legs or hips.